31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

-Sample response: my career goal is growing into the best version of myself professionally.
-The kind of opportunities I seek are those that expose me to activities that will develop my skills further and increase my technical know-how in the industry.
-I have conducted research on your company and I believe such opportunities can be found here.
+My career goal is to grow into the best version of myself professionally.
+I seek opportunities to expose me to activities that will further develop my skills and increase my technical know-how in the industry.
+I have researched your company, and I believe such opportunities can be found here.

 11. What do you know about our company?